'Textalyzer' Aims To Curb Distracted Driving, But What About Privacy?

 Lieberman says police couldn't check the driver's phone to see if he was lying because they needed probable cause to get a warrant.

-"We often hear, 'just get a warrant' or 'just get the phone records. ...
+"We often hear, 'just get a warrant' or 'just get the phone records.' ...
 The implication is that the warrant is like filling out some minor form," he says.
 "It's not.
 In New York, it involves a D.A. and a judge.
 Imagine getting a D.A. and a judge involved in every breathalyzer that's administered, every sobriety test that's administered."

-Leiberman filed a civil lawsuit to subpoena the phone records, which showed the driver had been texting before the crash.
+Lieberman filed a civil lawsuit to subpoena the phone records, which showed the driver had been texting before the crash.
 But even getting the phone records won't tell you much, he says.
-"It doesn't detect any of the important distractions, like email, social media or web browsing."
+"It doesn't detect any of the important distractions, like email, social media or Web browsing."

 So even though New York and most other states ban texting and other kinds of cellphone use while driving, Lieberman says those laws are difficult to enforce.